 What do EPC rules mean for landlords?

-Landlords across the length and breadth of the UK have a large number of responsibilities, including the need to ensure they have an up to date Energy Performance Certificates (EPC) for their rental property.
+Landlords across the length and breadth of the UK have a large number of responsibilities.
+One of these responsibilities includes ensuring they have an up-to-date Energy Performance Certificate (EPC) for their rental property.

 But understanding the ins and outs of this important piece of paper can be complex, especially as the rules surrounding EPCs for rental properties are going through a period of change.
-Here, we break down what EPCs are, what the current rules are, how they're changing and what this means for landlords.
+In this article, we break down what EPCs are, what the current rules are, how they're changing and what this means for landlords.

 What is an Energy Performance Certificate?